awsdocs/aws-control-tower-guide/doc_source/redshift-rules.md

 **Details and examples**
 + For details about the PASS, FAIL, and SKIP behaviors associated with this control, see the: [CT\.REDSHIFT\.PR\.2 rule specification](#ct-redshift-pr-2-rule)
-+ For examples of PASS and FAIL CloudFormation Templates related to this control, see: [GitHub](https://docs.aws.amazon.com/https://github.com/aws-samples/aws-control-tower-samples/tree/main/samples/CT.REDSHIFT.PR.2)
++ For examples of PASS and FAIL CloudFormation Templates related to this control, see: [CT\.REDSHIFT\.PR\.2 example templates](#ct-redshift-pr-2-templates)

 **Explanation**